Joc Pederson gets key hit as Braves beat Nationals in 10

 WHO’S LEADING

-Braves manager Brian Snitker can’t help glancing at the out-of-town scoreboard during games to see what’s the latest with the Phillies and New York Mets.
+Snitker can’t help glancing at the out-of-town scoreboard during games to see what’s the latest with the Phillies and New York Mets.

 “I don’t look early (in the season),” he said.
 “I’m looking a lot now.
 They’re out there.
 They’re right in front of us, and I think probably everybody is.”